Skip to content

 20. Maps of estates/management units?

-The company publishes a static map for its estates.
-However, it is not georeferenced, does not includes coordinates, show estate boundaries.
+The company has published a static map for its estates.
+However, it is not georeferenced and does not include coordinates, or show estate boundaries.

 • N